Content created: 2011-08-28

 Return to top

 The man who was destined to be the greatest warrior of all the Greeks was Achilles, the son of Peleus and of the sea nymph Thetis, whom we met before when their wedding plans vexed Eris, the goddess of strife.
-An athletic prodigy, Achilles was taught how to use a bow and arrow by a picturesque centaur named Chiron, a friend of his father Peleus.
-(Chiron also taught music to the god Apollo, medicine to the physician Asclepius, and martial arts to the hero Jason.
+An athletic prodigy, Achilles was taught how to use a bow and arrow by Chiron, a friend of his father Peleus.
+Chiron was a picturesque centaur —a horse-like creature with the top half of a man rather than the horse’s head— who also taught music to the god Apollo, medicine to the physician Asclepius, and martial arts to the hero Jason.
 Some teachers know a lot.)

 Thetis, being a supernatural and foreseeing that her vigorously athletic son was likely to perish should he go to war, hastily sent him off with instructions to dress as a girl and live with the daughters of her friend Lycomedes, king of an island called Scyros, to the east of Euboea, which was pretty much the middle of nowhere.
 The accounts of Achilles’ youth are many and conflicting.
 Some say that he stayed at Lycomedes’ court for nine years and that Lycomedes secretly but forcibly married Achilles to his daughter Deidamia, who was to bear him a son, Neoptolemus (aka Pyrrhus).
 Some traditions suggest that, it is in Lycomedes’ court that Achilles meets his future companion Patroclus, a refugee prince also staying there.

 Eventually, the wily Odysseus, king of Ithaca, who himself had been dragged reluctantly into the war, decided to share the honor, and traveled to Scyros, where he disguised himself as a merchant and went to King Lycomedes’ palace.
 “Nobody here but us girls!” they all shouted (Achilles in his best falsetto).